adrianlebaron/knowledge-base-whistle-drywall-app/docs/Updates/Stay up to date with the latest updates improvements and fixes in WDA.md

-# Release Notes
+# Latest Updates

-Stay up to date with the latest updates, improvements, and fixes in the **Whistle Drywall App**.
+Stay up to date with the new features and latest improvements in the **Whistle Drywall App**.

 ---

-## 🧾 October 2025 – Whistle Drywall App
+## 🧾 October 2025

 ???+ note
     ### 🧠 Improvements